Tryferos/TBackend/README.md

 # Express Backend Template

-This is a simple yet powerful **template** for backend server using express and typescript.
+This is a simple yet powerful **Template** for backend server using express and typescript.

 ## :electric_plug: Installation